dataminerhkhome/CodeExercise/README.md

 When there is still time available for one more order, the system will wai for next order until the delivery time reaches the allowed maximum set.
 System is in the loop: waiting, an efficient delivery package form and output.

+##test
+use console input/out for basic unit test